torwager/ComputationalFoundations/CompFound/activeinference_smith.md

 **Before the course**: Read Appendix A of Smith et al. 2022 tutorial paper, and try the "paper and pencil" exercises in Appendix B.

+Also, read [this paper](papers/griffiths_bayeschapter.pdf) by Griffiths et al. It is an excellent introduction to Bayesian analysis and some key concepts that are broadly used.

 Some other papers that may be of interest for further conceptual background or mathematical details include:

 -	Smith, R., Badcock, P., & Friston, K. J. (2021).
 Recent advances in the application of predictive coding and active inference models within clinical neuroscience.
 Psychiatry and Clinical Neurosciences, 75(1), 3-13.